 (c) Many airlines now require the full name of all passengers travelling.
 We will therefore ask you at the time of booking to confirm the number of members in your party and to provide us with the first forename (as shown in each passport) as well as the title and surname of each member.

 (d) Special Requests, such as diet, room location, twin or double bedded room, a particular facility or flight seat which are an important factor in the choice of holiday, should be indicated in writing at the time of booking.
 We will pass your request on to the hotel or airline but cannot guarantee that it will be accommodated.
 We will also pass on any dietary requests to airlines but we recommend that you check directly with the airline once your tickets have been issued.
 The Company will try to arrange for Special Requests to be met, but cannot guarantee that they will be, nor will the Company be liable if any Special Request is not met.
 The provision of any Special Request does not constitute a term of your contract with us unless we have confirmed in writing that your requirement will be met.

-(e) On receipt of your signed booking form and the correct deposit we will book your arrangements and issue a Confirmation Invoice.
+(e) On receipt of your written confirmation and the correct deposit we will book your arrangements and issue a Confirmation Invoice.
 A contract will come into existence on the date on which we issue a Confirmation Invoice.
 When you make a booking you are confirming that you are at least 18 years of age and that you understand our booking conditions and have accepted them on behalf of yourself and all members of your party.
 All contracts with Abercrombie & Kent Limited are subject to these booking conditions.